 Brit Marling (in a breakthrough performance) completely captured the emotional guilt of her character.

 Probably the first Roland Emmerich movie that I liked without feeling guilty after.
 It’s a big departure from his senseless action flicks.

 Imagine a retelling of Shakespeare’s story as read on Page Six and you get pulpy good fun ala Shakespeare in Love.
 Only as a tragedy.

 The entire British cast was spectacular, especially the majestic Vanessa Redgrave.

-I find talking and singing chipmunks adorable and that’s the only reason why I’m not giving the lowest rating for this horrible kiddie film.
-I mean, how can you not like their versions of Survivor and Bad Romance?
+I find talking and singing chipmunks adorable and that was the only reason why I didn’t give the lowest rating for this horrible kiddie film.
+I mean, how could one not like their versions of Survivor and Bad Romance?

-For an adult, the movie’s good for a (very) few chuckles.
-For kids, it might not be as enjoyable as the first two movies (most of the pop-culture references here are aimed at parents).
+For an adult, the movie was good for a (very) few chuckles.
+For kids, it might not be as enjoyable as the first two movies (most of the pop-culture references here were aimed at parents).
 The island-stranded girl (Googled her name – Jenny Slate) annoyed the crap out of me.

-It’s a completely forgettable flick but hey, the chipmunks sing Lady Gaga!
-How bad can that be?
+This was a completely forgettable flick but hey, the chipmunks sang Lady Gaga!
+How bad could that be?
 (Very.
 I know.
 So sue me.)

 I really should learn my lesson and stop watching movies in theaters if they are obviously direct-to-video releases.
 This movie will make me remember that.